 Start With an Outline of Your eBook

 Beginning with an outline is a solid foundational start to any writing endeavor.
 That includes whether you’re outlining a blog post, eBook, college paper, online course… you name it.
 You’ll benefit from outlining your project first.
-My guide about outlining a blog post also details the exact same framework you’ll want to use for outlining your eBook.
+My guide about outlining a blog post also details the exact same framework you’ll want to use for outlining your eBook—and is a core tenant of writing faster over time.

 Here’s how to outline an eBook: